ngcaobaolong/InCTF/Secure Extractor/readme.md

 flag is in /root folder

-The reason why i didnt solve the challenge during contest time is I skipped the **updater** file.
+The reason why i didnt solve the challenge during contest time is because I skipped the **updater** file.
 You learn something new everyday.

 Thanks for reading.